shimladnb/AbletonToUnrealOffline/README.md

 NOTES:

 It records everything with a build in clock, that clock runs at 30 fps.
-You can turn off "use heavy clock" if you want the m4l device to be less precisce but more efficiently if   you're running into CPU performance issues.
+You can turn off "use heavy clock" if you want the m4l device to be less precisce but more efficient.
+This could be handy if you're running into CPU performance issues.